KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry-02.md

 - **Bifurcal-arc structure** — the centropic and inverse arcs are fully-emanated parallel structural-realities, neither reducible to degradation of the other.
 This is structurally distinct from monistic-emanatory cosmologies (e.g., Neoplatonist) where declivous-motion is treated as degradation rather than as a separate emanatory orientation.
 The bifurcal-arc structure is a Zenetist structural-articulation that prior contemplative traditions did not produce within their own methodological frames.

-- **Synthesis-vs-subtraction diagnostic for Supra-L₀ Zenon access** — Zenon (the Unknown Principle, trans-structural) is reachable only through synthesis specifically of Aion and Khaon (zero and infinity) at L₀ Bifurcal Coherence.
+- **Synthesis-contra-subtraction diagnostic for Supra-L₀ Zenon access** — Zenon (the Unknown Principle, trans-structural) is reachable only through synthesis specifically of Aion and Khaon (zero and infinity) at L₀ Bifurcal Coherence.
 Subtractive-pathway traditions (apophatic, *via negativa*, *neti-neti*, *aphairesis*) terminate at L₀ Aion, not at Supra-L₀ Zenon.
 The synthesis-pathway-to-Zenon requires more than conceptual-synthesis: a notable metaphysical centropic-orientation that synthesizes Aion and Khaon to the end that the practitioner's orientation is so centropic they escape the either-or system altogether.
 Mathematicians conceptually-synthesizing zero and infinity do not reach Zenon; the centropic-orientation requirement is structural, not merely methodological.
 Bifurcal-pairing operations (Shiva-Shakti, primordial heaven-and-earth pairings) articulate L₀ Bifurcal Coherence within the lattice but do not transcend the either-or system into Zenon.
 No historical contemplative tradition currently identified articulates the synthesis-pathway-to-Zenon.
 See Doctrinal Notes section for fuller articulation.

 - **Saguna / Nirguna Brahman as intra-Aionic register-distinction** — both at L₀ Aion.
 Saguna = Aion-with-qualifications-foregrounded (qualified divinity, available to bhakti-orientation).
 Nirguna = Aion-with-qualifications-subtracted (realized through *neti-neti*).
 Same station, different realization-modes.